 Pick up food a few hours before training

 Train close to meal times and use his regular food as reinforcers.

 If your cat looses interest, stop the session and train another time.
 Aim for a time when he is hungry.

+Training your cat gives you an opportunity to communicate with him or her.
 Cats do best with short, frequent training sessions.
 Good luck and remember – “the click does the trick”!